frankkiogora/AWS/aws_solutions_architect_notes.md

 3. Buckets are root folders
 4. Folders are subfolders
 5. Select region to store data in that region
-6. **Best Practice**: select region closest to you reduct transfer latency or create bucket in region closest to customors
+6. **Best Practice**: select region closest to you reduct transfer latency or create bucket in region closest to customers
-7 Charged by CG of storage and number of requests (PUT, GET, POST ..)
+7. Charged by CG of storage and number of requests (PUT, GET, POST ..)

 ##### S3 BUCKETS AND FOLDERS
 1. Bucket name must be unique across all AWS